Eight Forest Lane

 Instructions

-• Preheat the oven to 180°C and grease and line a round 9 inch springform cake pan with oil spray and baking paper.
+• Preheat the oven to 180°C (350°F).
+Grease and line a 9-inch (23 cm) round springform cake pan with baking paper.

 Notes

-Store cake in an airtight container at room temperature for up to 3 days, or wrap slices individually and freeze for up to 3 months.
+Storage: Store cake in an airtight container at room temperature for up to 3 days, or wrap slices individually and freeze for up to 3 months.

-Dairy-Free Milk: I use oat milk as I find it is the best dairy-free substitute for regular milk, however almond or soy would work here perfectly fine.
+Dairy Free Milk: I use oat milk as I find it is the best dairy free substitute for regular milk, however almond or soy would work here perfectly fine.

 Nutrition